Azure/azure-service-operator/docs/development.md

     b.
 Define the fields for the `AzureNewTypeSpec` struct.
 This will all the parameters that you will need to create a resource of type `AzureNewType`.

-    For instance, if I need to create a resource of type `ResourceGroup`, I need a Subscription ID, Name and a Location.
+    For instance, if I need to create a resource of type ResourceGroup, I need a Subscription ID, Name, and a Location.

     The `Subscription ID` is something we configure through config for the entire operator, so leave that out.
     The `Name` for every resource is going to be the Kubernetes Name we pass in the YAML, so leave that out too from the Spec.